 Top 3 Reasons to Go Dome

-If you’re a person who regularly fears everything, like being squashed in your bedroom by a falling tree during a storm, a dome is a wonderful choice for you.
+If you’re a person who regularly fears everything, like being squashed in your bedroom by a falling tree during a nighttime storm, a dome is a wonderful choice for you.

 2. Responsible living: energy efficiency and ephemeralization.
-Spheres enclose more volume with less surface area, meaning slower loss of indoor temps (as long as elements like insulation, doors and windows are well installed).
-Geodesic domes are also designed to be highly insulated and use 30% fewer building materials.
+Spheres enclose more volume with less surface area, meaning slower loss of indoor temps (as long as insulation, doors and windows are well installed).
+Geodesic domes are designed to be highly insulated and use 30% fewer building materials.
 All of this translates to lower energy consumption.

 Are Dome Cons Really Cons?

 And who are we to say?
 Our credentials are…

 - We’re currently ensconced in research to build our own dome, including interviewing other dome owner/builders.